Meic Stephens

-Meic Stephens (23 July 1938 – 2 July 2018) was a Welsh literary editor, journalist, translator, and poet.
+Meic Stephens, FLSW (23 July 1938 – 2 July 2018) was a Welsh literary editor, journalist, translator, and poet.

 Birth and education

 Meic Stephens was born on 23 July 1938 in the village of Treforest, near Pontypridd, Glamorgan.
 He was educated at Pontypridd Boys' Grammar School and then studied at the University College of Wales, Aberystwyth, graduating in 1961, at the University of Rennes, Brittany, and the University College of North Wales, Bangor, Gwynedd.

 Career

 From 1962 to 1966 he taught French at Ebbw Vale, Monmouthshire.
 In Merthyr Tydfil he established the Triskel Press and in 1965 he began the periodical, Poetry Wales.
 He learnt Welsh as an adult, and became a member of the Welsh Language Society (Cymdeithas yr Iaith Cymraeg) and of Plaid Cymru.

 After working for the Western Mail for almost a year, from 1967 to 1990 Stephens was literature director of the Welsh Arts Council.
 Before retiring he was professor of Welsh Writing in English at the University of Glamorgan.
 He was also a visiting professor in the English department of Brigham Young University in Provo, Utah.

 Stephens is credited as the first person to create the Cofiwch Dryweryn graffiti near Llanrhystyd, Ceredigion.
 This painted slogan has come to be regarded as an unofficial "national landmark" commemorating Capel Celyn, a Welsh-speaking village near Bala, which was destroyed by the construction of the Llyn Celyn reservoir in the early 1960s.